theresa-bluemlein/Building-up-Climate-Resilience-in-Switzerland/README.md

 # Hackathon – Open Data Access
 Welcome to the Hackathon on **AI for Resilience against Extreme Weather Events**!
-In this challenge, you will use **open-source weather and climate data from MeteoSwiss** to build AI-powered solutions that help society become more resilient against **extreme weather events in Switzerland**.
+In this challenge, you will use **open-source weather, climate and topological data** to build AI-powered solutions that help the Swiss society become more resilient against **extreme weather events in Switzerland**.

 Your solutions might include:
 - **Innovative Parametric Insurance Solutions**: Design and prototype a parametric insurance model with innovative trigger mechanism based on real-time environmental data (e.g. extreme temperature index).
 Simulate payout scenarios based on historical or synthetically created datasets.
 The payout does not need to be financial - think of what would bring instant relief to society, e.g. during a heatwave!